DanHanh/scLinear/README.md

 <img src="man/figures/README-unnamed-chunk-4-4.png" width="75%" height="75%"/>

 ### Use a pre-trained model
-Load pre-trained model (available models: all, bcell, tcell, nkcell).
-if a pretrained model is used it is advided to use the raw data slot from the RNA assay, and normalization = TRUE, to ensure that the input data is normalized the same way as for the training data.
+User may manually load pre-trained models (available models: all, bcell, tcell, nkcell).
+If a pretrained model is used it is advided to use the raw data slot from the RNA assay, and normalization = TRUE, to ensure that the input data is normalized the same way as for the training data.

 ``` r
 pipe <- create_adt_predictor()